- Books, Literature, and Writing»

 Every year I was forced to spend a few days during Xmas; and every summer a week.
 It was okay because she had many other grandchildren to torture.

-It was a choice of emotional purgatory if I stayed, so I went to Grandma.
+It was a choice of emotional purgatory if I stayed, or simply torture if I went, so I went to Grandma.

-I called Marji, telling her my Grandmother was sick.
+I called Marji, telling her my Grandmother was sick and I had to spend a 'few' days with her.

-I packed and got on the train and in six hours was in Grandma's kitchen.
+I left without a word; packed and got on the train and in six hours was in Grandma's kitchen.

 It was, on reflection, a wonderful place to hide.
 I spent the days walking along the beach or reading or watching television, occasionally interrupted by Grandma who wanted to talk or shop or go here there and next place.